Both Maine Casinos Post Steady Growth In October

 Looking For An Online Casino?
 Check Out Our Latest Reviews!

-The hotel features multiple food and beverage outlets including Hops House 99, 152 rooms, a fitness center, and meeting spaces.
+The hotel features multiple food and beverage outlets, including Hops House 99, as well as 152 rooms, a fitness center, and meeting spaces.

-A harness racing track and related facilities are connected to the hotel, hosting summer live races and offering year-round off-track betting.
+A harness racing track and its related facilities are connected to the hotel, hosting live summer races and offering year-round off-track betting.

 The downtown Bangor property, adjacent to the Cross Insurance Center, remains a key entertainment hub enhanced by ongoing promotions and the PENN Play rewards program.